Stash (company)

-Stash Financial, Inc., or simply Stash, is an American financial technology and financial services company based in New York, NY.
-The company operates both a web platform and mobile apps, allowing users to incrementally invest small amounts.
+Stash Financial, Inc., or Stash, is an American financial technology and financial services company based in New York, NY.
+The company operates both a web platform and mobile apps, allowing users to incrementally invest small amounts, commonly known as micro-investing.
 It also provides robo advice.
-By summer 2017, it had approximately 1 million users.
-As of July 2020, the number has grown to over 5 million.

-History and services
+History

 Stash was founded in February 2015 by Brandon Krieg, David Ronick, and Ed Robinson.

-It was launched on the iOS App Store in October 2015 and was made available on Android in March 2016.
+It was launched on the iOS App Store in October 2015 and made available on Android in March 2016.

+By summer 2017, Stash had approximately one million users.

 In February 2018, the firm raised $37.5 million in a Series D funding in a round led by Union Square Ventures.
-In April 2020, it raised another $112 million in a Series F funding in a round led by LendingTree.
+In April 2020, it raised another $112 million in Series F funding in a round led by LendingTree.

+As of July 2020, Stash's user base had grown to over five million customers.

 Reception

-In February 2018, CNBC praised the app's automation and ease-of-use.
+In February 2018, CNBC praised the app's automation and ease of use.

-Products and services
+Services

 Stash offers retirement, banking, individual investment, and custodial accounts through a subscription model.

-Through the web platform and mobile apps, users can invest as little as $0.01 increments into fractional shares of thousands of stocks and more than 80 exchange-traded funds (ETFs).
+Through the web platform and mobile apps, users can invest as little as $0.01 in fractional shares of thousands of stocks and more than 80 exchange-traded funds.
 Users can invest in personal brokerage accounts, retirement accounts, Roth IRAs, traditional IRAs, or custodial accounts.
-Stash also offers financial education and automatic investing.